Quick Spanish for Travelers

 GETTING DIRECTIONS

-Remember if you are lost or do not know how to find something it is probably easiest to tell a taxi to take you there.
+Being lost in Latin America is almost inevitable, and finding your way is much more difficult than in the U.S. - so much more so, the common response is disbelief.
+Remember if you are lost or do not know how to find something it is probably easiest to hire a taxi to take you there, or let you follow them.
 Be aware that Latin Americans think it is rude to not give help to someone who is asking for help.
-They will give directions when they really do not do not know exactly where something is.
+They will give directions when they do not do not know exactly where something is.
+This is not done out of meanness.
+Although sentences for getting directions are below, the best course is to be prepared for things such as roads with no signs and highways taking illogical detours - consider not driving.
+Avoid asking directions in Latin America.
 Try to have detailed maps of all areas you will travel.
 Sanborn's are the best.
 Do not show a map to a local so they can point out directions.
 Locals mostly navigate by landmarks, and will point politely, and uselessly at what seems to them a likely spot on the map.
-Remember taxis.
+When driving, another trick is to hire a taxi to let you follow him to the central bus station, wait for a bus with the name of your destination, and follow it.

 Point the direction to Ixtapa.